Henry Goulstone: Biography

-From Napier, Goulstone and his family moved to the South Island, and in 1865, Mary gave birth to their first daughter, Amie (sometimes written Amy) Florence Goulstone, in Lyttelton.
+From Napier, Goulstone and his family moved to the South Island, and in 1865, Mary gave birth to their first daughter, Amy Florence, in Lyttelton.
 This time in Lyttelton could have been a brief holiday or interlude between postings with the bank.
 It is maybe possible that his wife, Mary, stayed by herself in Lyttelton, with friends or relatives, while he continued with his bank work in Auckland.